 Step 2.
-Map the stakeholders onto a matrix according to their level of alignment and interest (each rated high or low).
+Map the stakeholders onto a matrix according to their level of alignment and interest (each rated high or low), based on evidence about their current behaviours (from background studies, interviews, direct knowledge, observations.)
 Think about the relative positioning of stakeholders in the same quadrant and record the reasons for the position allocated.

 To determine alignment ask the following questions: “Do they agree with our approach?
 Do they agree with our assumptions?
 Do they want to do the same things that we think need to be done?
 Are they thinking what we are thinking?”